BlockfreieOrg/kat_tutorial/README.md

                  + quarantineTransaction)
 ```

-The details of the functions in the expression are ommited for brevity
+The implementation and details of the functions in the expression are
-but it first checks the transaction applies the transaction then
+omitted for brevity.
+The expression first checks the transaction
-checks the result.
-Where if a transaction can not be processed
+applies the transaction then checks the result.
+If a transaction
-because a step returned false it is placed in quarantine.
-We then
+fails, it is placed in quarantine.
+We then want to process each
-want to process each transaction for each entry.
+transaction for each entry.

 ```math
 batchEntry = processEntry ⃰